solomonniguss/Nutrient-management-Lab/README.md

-# Nutrient-management-Lab
-Code used in my lab
+# Making a box plot